 These headphones do not come with a 1/8TRRS audio cable in the box but do have an audio jack.
 We tested them with a basic audio cable which only had audio when connected to the PS4 or Xbox One as well as the with PCs.

 These headphones come with a USB dongle for wireless compatibility with the PS4 or the XBox One (it is one of the best Xbox One headsets we've tested so far) depending on the variant you purchase.
 This dongle, however, has a fairly unique optical input which makes them a bit better than the previous model and a lot of other gaming headsets with wireless dongles.

 Thes Turtle Beach Stealth 700 have a good wireless range even when the USB transmitter dongle was obstructed.
 They do fairly well in direct line-of-sight but overall have a slightly worse range than the Stealth 600.
 They do a lot better when using them in Bluetooth mode, reaching up to 42ft when obstructed and 157ft in direct line-of-sight but Bluetooth has a more latency, so depending on your use case the additional range may not be worth it.

 The Turtle Beach Stealth 700 have a bit more latency than the Stealth 600.
 Their latency is still great and low enough to be suitable for gaming and watching movies without any noticeable sync issues.
 However, they have a lot more Bluetooth latency at 205ms.

-The Turtle Beach Stealth 700 are a slightly better gaming headset overall when compared to the Stealth 600.
-The Stealth 700 have a lot more connection options including Bluetooth and a wired mode which make them a bit more versatile to use with your console, PC or phone.
+The Turtle Beach Stealth 700 are a slightly better gaming headset overall when compared to the Turtle Beach Stealth 600.
+The Stealth 700 have a lot more connection options, including Bluetooth and a wired mode which make them a bit more versatile to use with your console, PC, or phone.
 The Stealth 700 also have more customization options when paired to the Turtle Beach Audio Hub.
-They're also noise cancelling headphones, although their noise cancellation feature is not very strong.
+They're also noise-canceling headphones, although their noise cancelation feature is not very strong.
 The Stealth 600, on the other hand, have a slightly better default sound quality and are a bit more comfortable than the 700s.
-They also have a slightly better battery life than the Stealth 700.
+They also have slightly better battery life than the Stealth 700.